yh-hust/VisuRiddles/README.md

 - `imgs`: a list of strings, where each string is the relative path to an image file associated with the question (e.g., `images/ningxia/2013_92.png`).
 - `option`: a string listing all answer options, typically formatted with option labels (e.g., "A、A\nB、B\nC、C\nD、D").
 - `gold_answer`: a string indicating the correct answer option (e.g., "A").
-- `gold_analysis`: a string providing the detailed explanation or reasoning for the correct answer.
 - `class`: a string representing the type or category of the question (e.g., "Numerical", "Attribute", etc.).